Web development and website management - A complete overview

 Conversion and conversion rate

-Conversion refers to desired actions that a user performs on the website.
+Conversions are desired actions that a user performs on the website.
 Micro conversions are small actions that the user performs and indicate a conversion.
 An example of this would be a user moving from a category page to a product page.
-The conversion would then take place if this user subsequently bought the corresponding product.
+The conversion would then take place if this user subsequently purchased the corresponding product.

 The conversion rate calculates the number of users in relation to the conversions made (e.g. purchases).
-We recommend you to map the different (micro) conversions along your website funnel to determine at which point most users bounce.
+We recommend that you map the various (micro) conversions along your website funnel to determine at which point most users bounce.

 This could look like this: